 (b) satisfy the minimum English language proficiency requirements

 (c) satisfy any special selection criteria

-(d) achieve the admission level as determined by the University for the specified program in the specified teaching period, teaching location, attendance mode and liability category.
+(d) achieve the admission level as determined by the University for the specified program in the specified teaching period, study site/location, attendance mode and liability category.

 (e) be at least 17 years of age or have completed Year 12 or equivalent for domestic applicants or be at least 18 years of age for International applicants.

 For specified programs, selection for admission may be based on special criteria in addition to standard admission requirements.

 (b) presentation of a folio of creative work